Dog poop is often affected when your dog goes through some infection or illness.

 In the early stages, parvovirus may appear in profuse, bloody diarrhea, vomiting, loss of appetite, dehydration, lethargy, weakness, and collapse.

-Based on your dog’s history, physical examination, and laboratory tests, it is diagnosed and is confirmed with fecal testing.
+Based on your dog’s history, physical examination, and laboratory tests, fecal testing can confirm the final diagnosis.

 If your dog has poop like jelly with blood, you should get it tested for parvovirus.